 When Top Talent is a Necessity

-When multi-million, billion or even trillion dollar companies need a new C-level executive or senior management, they want the best of the best.
+When multi-million, billion or even trillion-dollar companies need a new C-level executive or senior management, they want the best of the best.
 It is very rare for any of these positions to be publicly advertised.
-As they recognize there is a very limited number of who are suited to lead their business or various business functions.
+As they recognize there is a very limited number of those who are suited to lead their business or various business functions.

-The candidates they want have an amazing track record and are currently doing amazing work in their current role.
-At this level these candidates are extremely rarely actively looking for a new job opportunity.
+The candidates won’t have an amazing track record and are currently doing amazing work in their current roles.
+At this level, these candidates are extremely rarely actively looking for new job opportunities.
 They have the luxury of getting offers from headhunters regularly, so they don’t need to.

 So essentially, without referrals inside your own network, it is not really possible to get these people for your vacancy.

-You may have an under-performing CEO, CFO, CIO, CHRO, VP of Marketing or VP of Sales.
+You may have an underperforming CEO, CFO, CIO, CHRO, VP of Marketing or VP of Sales.
 You can’t advertise their position publicly if you want to replace them.
-If the incumbent spots the ad, they may leave in a moment’s notice.
-This could leaving you in a worse position, with a damaging leadership gap and be potentially stabilizing your whole company.
+If the incumbent spots the ad, they may leave at a moment’s notice.
+This could leave you in a worse position, with a damaging leadership gap and potentially destabilizing your whole company.

 On average it takes 76 days to replace an executive position after an unexpected leave.
 With only a 3 days notice period on average, getting an executive search firm to do a confidential search for your replacement in the background is the only real way you can get your sensitive search concluded while avoiding the current standing executive leaving at a bad time.

 When a Whole Leadership Teams Needs to be Built